 Attorney fees are important and should be agreed upon at the beginning of the attorney-client relationship.
 Most personal injury lawyers work on a contingency fee basis.
 It means their payment is contingent on winning your case.
 Thus, they will create a contingency fee agreement (CFA) to stipulate the percentage they will get from the settlement sum.
-It is usually between 33 to 40 percent, depending upon whether the case is settled or goes to trial.
+You should ask about the contingency fee percentage during your initial consultation.

 What Qualities Should a Personal Injury Lawyer Possess?

 Just because a lawyer claims to have decades of experience does not mean you should hire them.
-There are some qualities an experienced personal injury lawyer must possess.
+There are some qualities an experienced personal injury lawyer should possess.
 Below are some of them.